+All substantial cooking units (catering tent) to be provided with a conspicuously located emergency knock-off switch, for shutting off the gas/electricity in the event of an emergency.
 Dependent on the level of fire risk at an event you should consider designating a number of event stewards as a fire watch team.
 All stewards should know the location of the fire prevention equipment and how to use it.
-They should be trained to inform their immediate superior as soon as an outbreak of fire is confirmed and should only attempt to suppress a fire for a short time.
+They should be trained to inform their immediate superior as soon as an outbreak of fire is confirmed and should only attempt to suppress a fire if it is safe to do so.
 In the case of fire the primary consideration is to evacuate those in danger and to inform the emergency services.
 Emergency action procedures for dealing with all outbreaks of fire should be written down and agreed with the Fire Authorities.